-Graduate students are expected to earn grades of "A" or "B" in their course work.
 To graduate, the candidate must have a cumulative grade-point average of at least 3.0 for all graduate course work at Reinhardt University.
-Only one (1) grade of C may be included in the above computation for degree candidacy.
-Any grade below a "C" will not be accepted.
+Only one (1) grade of "C" may be included in the above computation for degree candidacy.